 While from an organization’s perspective, adding to the caseload of BCBAs, and limiting the time spent on non-billable activities are logical steps to keeping the organization afloat.
 However, this does not come without a cost.
 Research has shown stress, burnout, and management practices to be directly associated with turnover, which can in turn cost organizations heavily (Arshadi & Damiri, 2013; Mor Barak, Nissly, & Levin, 2001).

-In a past bSci21.org article on how organizations can deal with turnover, the costs at the behavior technician level were estimated to be around $5,000 per turnover.
+In the past we discussed how organizations can deal with turnover, the costs at the behavior technician level were estimated to be around $5,000 per turnover.
 For the BCBA level, those costs skyrocket, nearing 30% – 100% of that individual’s yearly salary.
 Some fields can support turnover at such a high cost; for example, in fields like finance, law, or business consulting where there are people lining up waiting for a position to open.

 Yet this is not the case in the ABA clinical world, where profit margins are narrower and the jobs are plentiful.